Deckers Outdoor (NYSE:DECK) Price Target Raised to $410.00

-Deckers Outdoor declared that its Board of Directors has approved a stock buyback plan on Thursday, July 28th that allows the company to repurchase $1.20 billion in outstanding shares.
-This repurchase authorization allows the textile maker to buy up to 14.4% of its shares through open market purchases.
-Shares repurchase plans are generally an indication that the company’s leadership believes its stock is undervalued.
+Deckers Outdoor announced that its Board of Directors has approved a share repurchase plan on Thursday, July 28th that permits the company to repurchase $1.20 billion in shares.
+This repurchase authorization permits the textile maker to repurchase up to 14.4% of its shares through open market purchases.
+Shares repurchase plans are often a sign that the company’s board of directors believes its stock is undervalued.

-Several institutional investors have recently modified their holdings of DECK.
-Endurance Wealth Management Inc. acquired a new position in Deckers Outdoor during the 1st quarter worth $27,000.
-Parallel Advisors LLC boosted its stake in shares of Deckers Outdoor by 70.3% in the 2nd quarter.
-Parallel Advisors LLC now owns 126 shares of the textile maker’s stock valued at $32,000 after buying an additional 52 shares during the period.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Endurance Wealth Management Inc. bought a new stake in Deckers Outdoor during the 1st quarter worth approximately $27,000.
+Parallel Advisors LLC increased its holdings in Deckers Outdoor by 70.3% during the 2nd quarter.
+Parallel Advisors LLC now owns 126 shares of the textile maker’s stock worth $32,000 after purchasing an additional 52 shares in the last quarter.
+Ronald Blue Trust Inc. boosted its stake in shares of Deckers Outdoor by 154.8% in the 3rd quarter.
+Ronald Blue Trust Inc. now owns 158 shares of the textile maker’s stock worth $41,000 after buying an additional 96 shares during the last quarter.
 Allworth Financial LP boosted its stake in shares of Deckers Outdoor by 15,500.0% in the 1st quarter.
-Allworth Financial LP now owns 156 shares of the textile maker’s stock valued at $43,000 after buying an additional 155 shares during the period.
-Meeder Asset Management Inc. acquired a new position in shares of Deckers Outdoor during the first quarter worth about $43,000.
-Finally, Ronald Blue Trust Inc. raised its holdings in shares of Deckers Outdoor by 154.8% in the 3rd quarter.
-Ronald Blue Trust Inc. now owns 158 shares of the textile maker’s stock valued at $41,000 after purchasing an additional 96 shares in the last quarter.
-Institutional investors and hedge funds own 97.45% of the company’s stock.
+Allworth Financial LP now owns 156 shares of the textile maker’s stock worth $43,000 after buying an additional 155 shares during the last quarter.
+Finally, Meeder Asset Management Inc. purchased a new position in shares of Deckers Outdoor in the 1st quarter worth approximately $43,000.
+97.45% of the stock is owned by institutional investors.

 Deckers Outdoor Corporation, together with its subsidiaries, designs, markets, and distributes footwear, apparel, and accessories for casual lifestyle use and high-performance activities.
 The company offers premium footwear, apparel, and accessories under the UGG brand name; sandals, shoes, and boots under the Teva brand name; and relaxed casual shoes and sandals under the Sanuk brand name.